iPad reset (video) or restart

 Hard reset, soft reset, forced reboot.
 Which is what?

-First, clear up some ambiguities: Some call it a hard reset (hard reset), others call it a soft reset (soft reset) and still others call it a forced restart (forced restart).
-Actually, they are all talking about the same thing and most important: Your data will not be erased so a backup is not necessary.
-Therefore, this is an ideal way to fix your stuck iPad or other software problems.
+Is the iPad no longer responding at all?
+Then you can’t escape resetting the iPad.
+But because one reset is not the other, we want to first clear up some ambiguities.
+Some call it a hard reset ( hard reset), the other a soft reset (soft reset) and yet another calls it a forced restart (forced restart).
+But basically they are all talking about the same thing and most importantly, your data will not be erased so a backup is not necessary.
+Therefore, this is the ideal way to fix your stuck iPad or other software problems.

 Follow these steps to perform the reset: